teehector10/gen711_final_project/README.md

 ### Figure 2 [Izzy]
 <img width="554" alt="Screen Shot 2022-05-01 at 3 03 05 PM" src="https://user-images.githubusercontent.com/103778546/166160815-f95a3ff4-ac0d-4ae6-b81e-3d841cc8141d.png">

-When aligning the sequences, we were able to look at how COVID-19 has changed in nucleotides by comparing and contrasting.
+When aligning the sequences, we were able to look at how COVID-19 has changed in nucleotides by comparing and contrasting and looking at the mutations and how consistent they were between the two time periods.
+Now when we looked at our alignment, we found that nearly all of our sequences from the same time period had the same mutation, with only a few outliers.

 ### Figure 3 [Brenna]
 <img width="1404" alt="Screen Shot 2022-04-29 at 4 22 42 PM" src="https://user-images.githubusercontent.com/103778546/166161725-1fa7f79c-138d-4303-9518-dd243ed94291.png">